thinkst/canarytools-docs/docs/guide/terminology.md

 ## Breadcrumbs

-These are small pieces of structured data (such as login profiles for Remote Desktop connection, or SSH configuration entries) that create a link from a host system to one of your Birds to lure attackers towards it.
+These are small pieces of structured data (such as webpage shortcuts or SSH configuration entries) that create a link from a host system to one of your Birds to lure attackers towards it.

 For more information, you can take a look at our [help article](https://help.canary.tools/hc/en-gb/articles/15436434187421)